In this leg raise tutorial you will learn the progression to mastering the leg raise from beginner to advance.

 Why leg raise?

-Because it is a basic exercise if in gymnastics and great to build up very strong abdominals.
-To be able to do a full leg raise, you have to have an iron core.
-It’s a tough exercise for most people, however, compare it to other gymnastic skills and this one is very basic and relatively easy to master.
+Because it is a basic exercise to build up strong abdominals.
+To be able to do a full leg raise, you have to have an strong core.
+It’s a tough exercise for most people, however, compare it to other bodyweight exercises, this one is more basic and relatively easy to master.

 Not the correct way